Arabian-vACC/library/docs/aerodrome/al-maktoum/air.md

 Once aircraft are clear of the zone, they shall be instructed to remain outside controlled airspace and monitor advisory.

 Aircraft climbing into controlled airspace shall be handed off to departure control.

+!!! note
+      Traffic leaving the zone from EFTA to the South shall be retained by Academy Tower.
+Traffic leaving the zone in all other directions shall be passed to Al Maktoum Tower once airborne.

 ### 5.4.2 VFR traffic remaining in the circuit
 AIR control is responsible for managing circuit traffic.
-Circuits must always be conducted to the south of the aerodrome for runways 31/13 and to the north of the aerodrome for runways 31/12
+Circuits must always be conducted to the south of the aerodrome for runways 31/13 and to the north of the aerodrome for runways 31/12.

-Circuits shall be conducted in accordance with the procedures laid down in 3.7.3.
+Circuits shall be conducted in accordance with the procedures laid down in 3.6.3.

 Once aircraft are ready for departure, they should be cleared for take-off in sequence.
 As they begin their crosswind turn (the first turn after departure) they shall be instructed to report when they are on the downwind with their intentions.